abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/mongotop.md

 ---
-title: MongoDB Benchmarking with mongotop
+title: Monitor MongoDB with mongotop
 weight: 8

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Monitoring MongoDB Performance
+## Monitoring MongoDB Performance using Mongotop
 This guide demonstrates how to monitor MongoDB performance using **mongotop**, showing **read/write** activity across collections in **real time**.
 It includes benchmark results collected on Azure Arm64 virtual machines, providing a reference for expected latencies.

 ### Run mongotop — Terminal 2